 Controller needs to consider the rights of third parties when reviewing a request - rights such as data protection, trade secrets or intellectual property of others.

-A balance of rights, the controller should endeavor to comply with the request insofar as possible, whilst protecting the rights and freedoms of others.
+A balance of rights, the controller should endeavour to comply with the request insofar as possible, whilst protecting the rights and freedoms of others.

 The request will be assessed by the Data Protection Officer.